 The tastes of ingredients in TCM also determine what Organs and Meridians they target.
-As such snow ear mushrooms are thought to target the Stomach, the Kidney and the Lung.
+As such Bai Mu Er is thought to target the Stomach, the Kidney and the Lung.
 In TCM the Stomach is responsible for receiving and ripening ingested food and fluids.
 It is also tasked with descending the digested elements downwards to the Small Intestine.
 The Kidneys do not only regulate the urinary system but also play a key role in the reproductive system and the growth and aging process of the body.
 In addition to performing respiration, the Lungs are thought in TCM to be a key part of the production chain for Qi and the Body Fluids that nourish the body.

 The exopolysaccharides (EPS) produced by submerged mycelial culture of Tremella fuciformis might be developed as potential oral hypoglycemic agents or functional foods for the management of non-insulin-dependent diabetes mellitus.1